OmniX: From Unified Panoramic Generation and Perception to Graphics-Ready 3D Scenes: E. Additional Ablation Analysis and Discussion

+This section presents extended ablation studies and detailed discussions of the remaining components in our framework.

+\textbf{Impact of camera rays as conditions.} Camera rays play an important role in spatial perception and scene understanding.
+We evaluate the effect of incorporating camera rays as an additional conditional input on panorama perception.
+As shown in Table~\ref{tab:ablation_camray}, including camera rays slightly improves the accuracy of normal map predictions, while yielding negligible gains for other modalities.

-\textbf{Impact of joint material modeling.} VAEs for 2D latent flow matching models are trained on three-channel RGB inputs, and single-channel PBR material maps cannot be directly processed by the model.
-As a result, existing methods~\cite{intrinsic_image_diffusion,intrinsix} concatenate roughness and metallic together with an additional 0-channel for three-channel input.
-We explore the impact of different PBR material input arrangements on visual perception performance, as shown in Table~\ref{tab:ablation_joint_material}.
-We find that that directly concatenating PBR material maps in the channel dimension is suboptimal, resulting in poor performance and blurred prediction results.
-A better practice is to jointly model PBR materials in a cross-attention manner.
+\textbf{Impact of different PBR material input arrangements.} VAEs used in 2D latent flow-matching models are trained on three-channel RGB inputs, preventing single-channel PBR material maps from being directly processed.
+Existing methods~\cite{intrinsic_image_diffusion,intrinsix} address this by concatenating roughness and metallic maps along with an additional zero channel to form a three-channel input.
+We investigate the effect of different PBR material input arrangements on visual perception performance, as summarized in Table~\ref{tab:ablation_joint_material}.
+Directly concatenating PBR material maps along the channel dimension is found to be suboptimal, leading to blurred and less accurate predictions.
+In contrast, jointly modeling PBR materials via a cross-attention mechanism significantly improves the results.

-\textbf{Impact of joint geometry modeling.} Euclidean distance maps and normal maps are strongly correlated, so intuitively modeling them jointly should lead to improved performance.
+\textbf{Impact of joint distance-normal modeling.} Euclidean distance maps and normal maps are strongly correlated, so intuitively modeling them jointly should lead to improved performance.
 However, as shown in Table~\ref{tab:ablation_joint_geometry}, such joint geometry modeling does not bring positive performance gains for the prediction of either modality.
 This may be because the model fails to learn the geometric relationship between distance and normal vectors from the limited training data.